 Purpose of position:

-Under the direction of the Senior HR Advisor and the Director, HRIMB, the position assists in the development of strategic human resources programs and offers operational human resources advisory services to management, elected officers, staff and employees of the PSAC and its Components across a broad spectrum of HR disciplines including recruitment, staffing, employment equity, learning and development, pay equity, job evaluation & classification, health and safety, and human resources policies and planning.
+Under the direction of the Senior HR Advisor and the Director, the position assists in the development of strategic human resources programs and offers operational human resources advisory services to management, elected officers, staff and employees of the PSAC and its Components across a broad spectrum of HR disciplines including recruitment, staffing, Employment Equity, learning and development, pay equity, job evaluation & classification, health and safety, and human resources policies and planning.

 Education and Experience:

-A detailed job description is available on our website: http://psacunion.ca/jobs-psac or on the attached document
+A detailed job description is available at: psacunion.ca/jobs-psac.

 The PSAC is committed to employment equity and is actively seeking to ensure a representative workforce.
 We encourage applications from members of equity seeking groups.